 5.5.
 Stepwise line search

 We use a stepwise line search approach to obtain the best fit parameter set.
 We use the square root of the mean square errors (i.e., the difference between observed and simulated flows) as an objective function.
-Stepwise line search follows the following steps: 1) start with the a priori estimates of the hydrologic model parameters, (2) with the rest of the parameter estimates fixed to the a priori, increase or decrease the value of the first parameter by one step to the direction of decreasing objective function value, (3) with the first parameter now set to the new (or old, if the objective function value did not decrease) value, decrease or increase the value of the second parameter by one step to the direction of decreasing objective function value, (4) repeat Step 3 until the objective function is minimized with respect to each of all remaining parameters, (5) repeat Steps 2 through 4 until no further reduction in the objective function is realized.
+Stepwise line search follows the following steps: (1) start with the a priori estimates of the hydrologic model parameters; (2) with the rest of the parameter estimates fixed to the a priori, increase or decrease the value of the first parameter by one step to the direction of decreasing objective function value; (3) with the first parameter now set to the new (or old, if the objective function value did not decrease) value, decrease or increase the value of the second parameter by one step to the direction of decreasing objective function value; (4) repeat Step 3 until the objective function is minimized with respect to each of all remaining parameters; (5) repeat Steps 2 through 4 until no further reduction in the objective function is realized.

 5.6.
 Precalibration

 The precalibration approach applies a screening criterion to a large ensemble of hydrologic model runs and removes the model runs that do not align with the observed data.
 The remaining model runs and their corresponding parameter sets will approximate the desired posterior and posterior predictive distributions.
 We begin with an initial ensemble of 5,000 model runs with input parameters settings selected from a 12-dimensional Latin hypercube design.
-From the initial ensemble, we select a subset of 165 runs that fulfilled the following screening criteria: 1) hydrological model output (streamflow) at each observation date must be greater than 25% of the observed streamflow; and 2) hydrological model output (streamflow) at each observation date must be less than 175% of the observed streamflow.
+From the initial ensemble, we select a subset of 165 runs that fulfilled the following screening criteria - hydrological model output (streamflow) at each observation date must be greater than 25% of the observed streamflow and less than 175% of the observed streamflow.
 We extract the corresponding parameter values and outputs to construct Figures 3 - 7.

 5.7.
 Evaluation Metrics

 We employ both deterministic and probabilistic metrics to assess the quality of model calibration.
-Specifically, the following four metrics are considered: Kling-Gupta Efficiency (KGE), Brier skill score (BSS), mean continuous ranked probability skill score (CRPSS), and Relative Operating Characteristics (ROC) curve.
+Specifically, the following four metrics are considered: Klinge-Gupta Efficiency (KGE), Brier skill score (BSS), mean continuous ranked probability skill score (CRPSS), and Relative Operating Characteristics (ROC) curve.

 Kling-Gupta Efficiency (KGE)